evanx/rquery/README.md

 Node server for Redis multi-tenancy and access control, used for https://webserva.com.

-It is basically a Node SSL authentication and authorisation microservice for Redis access.

 For more info, see: https://github.com/webserva/webserva/blob/master/README.md.

 Notable features (June 2016):